Angatar/tailwindcss/README.md

 #### --- Latest ---

-- **d3fk/tailwindcss:latest** tag provides you with the last version of tailwindcss available: this container image is rebuilt on a regular basis.
+- **d3fk/tailwindcss:latest** tag provides you with the latest version of tailwindcss available: this container image is rebuilt on a regular basis.

 * This image tag is provided for the following architectures:*
 - *linux/amd64*
 - *linux/arm64/v8*

-### --- v4.x.x ---
+#### --- v4.x.x ---
-Tailwind css v4 is the current version and we will provide some stable versions accross history to **prevent any possible change** that can occurs in behaviours with version upgrading.
+Tailwind css v4 is the current version and we will provide some stable versions across history to **prevent any possible change** that can occur in behaviours with version upgrading.
 The following stable tags are available, the name of the tag correspond to the Tailwind CSS version as a fixed version and won't be rebuild:

 - **d3fk/tailwindcss:v4.0.9** tag provides you with a stable version of the tailwind CSS v4.0.9